calacademy-research/bioawk.CAS/DOC/README.md

     bawk '{print ">"$name;print translate($seq)}' seq.fa.gz

 can also use different translation tables.
+Here are the [genetic code numbers](genetic_codes.md).
 To translate using the bacteria/archaea code:

     bawk '{print ">"$name;print translate($seq, 11)}' seq.fa.gz